 Use Fear as a Tool

 But just because the alligator is a scary symbol to some, it doesn’t mean dreaming of an alligator should be negative.
 As you’ve read in this post, alligators are also powerful symbols of regeneration and good fortune.

 Once you identify your feelings in the dream, you can consider the different meanings applied to alligators.
 Hopefully, this will give you new insights into how to approach an issue in your life.

 An alligator tattoo can be an empowering symbol of ancient wisdom, survival, and regeneration.
 Having an alligator tattoo shows the world that you go by your instincts, defend your space, and are a vehicle for good fortune.
 If you’re thinking of getting an alligator tattoo, or if you already have one, hopefully you’ve learned some new things about alligator symbolism in this post that will make your tattoo even more meaningful to you.

 Organizations that Protect Alligators

 Alligators look like they can protect themselves, however, they actually face many threats.
 For one, as mentioned earlier, the Chinese alligator is on the brink of extinction due to human development in their natural habitat.
-The American alligator was also on the brink of extinction, but thanks to federal and state laws to protect them, as well as efforts to restore their natural habitats, the American alligator has been brought back from the brink of extinction.
-A reduced demand for alligator products, such as alligator skin shoes and accessories, has also helped them to survive.
+The American alligator was also on the brink of extinction.
+However, thanks to federal and state laws to protect them, as well as efforts to restore their natural habitats, the American alligator has been brought back from the brink of extinction.
+A reduced demand for alligator products, such as alligator skin shoes and accessories, has also helped them to survive.12